Mastering Marathon Training: Structured Plans, Real‑Time Guidance, and How a Smart App Can Elevate Your Performance

 • Cool-down: 10 min easy jog (Zone 1).

-Track the time you spend in each zone, note how you feel, and adjust your zones after two weeks.
+Clock the time you spend in each zone, note how your body responds, and tweak your zones after two weeks.

 References